uberspark/uberxmhf/README.md

 ## Verfying and Building uberXMHF (uXMHF)

-Assuming you are in the root-directory of your local git repository (where this README.md resides):
+Assuming you are in the top-level directory of the UberSpark source-tree (where this README.md resides):

 1. Prepare for verification